 You often hear people say that we, as Christians, should pray for the peace of Jerusalem.
 Pastors say it all the time, especially those that are of the Charismatic, Pentecostal, Full Gospel, or Word of Faith variety.
 While it is certainly admirable to want peace anywhere, and the people of Israel deserve peace like anyone else, the real question is whether it is scriptural to pray for the peace of Jerusalem.
 The second question that comes to mind when addressing the first question is should we pray against prophecy since it is clear from prophecy that Israel is going to be destroyed before the return of the Lord.
 The two questions are essentially answered with the same scriptures.
-Here are a few examples.
+A few examples are listed below.

 Pray for the peace of Jerusalem.
 May they prosper that love you. —Psalm 122:6

 This scripture is attributed to the time period of King David.
-David ruled a mostly unified kingdom from approximately 1010 B.C. until 970 B.C.
-Then Jeremiah comes along during the time of the Babylonian conflict.
+King David ruled a mostly unified kingdom from approximately 1010 B.C. until 970 B.C.
+The prophet Jeremiah provided a prophetic voice during the time of the Babylonian conflict.
 This started in 609 B.C. under King Jehoiakim.
 Nebuchadnezzar, King of Babylon, over the course of many years attacked the southern kingdom of Judah and eventually destroyed the city of Jerusalem in 586 B.C.
-Around 605 B.C. was the first deporation to Babylon.
+Around 605 B.C. was the first deportation of Jews to Babylon.
 Daniel and his friends were among those deported.
 The second deportation was around 597 B.C. and included the prophet Ezekiel.
 The third and final deportation was around the time the city of Jerusalem was finally destroyed.
 This occurred in 586 B.C.
-The prophet Jeremiah is believed to have gone to Egypt at this time.
+The prophet Jeremiah was taken against his will to Egypt after the death of Gedaliah.

 When you read the book of Jeremiah you read about God’s anger toward the people of Judah (southern kingdom).
 The people of Israel (northern kingdom) were defeated in 722 B.C. by the Assyrians.
 Judah was the second part of the divided kingdom, the southern portion that was taken away from King Solomon and his heirs.